 Before closing a Mini-Rupter Switch, remove the dual-purpose front barrier from the Slide In position.
 Closing a switch on the barrier will block the switch blades and result in a stalled condition.

 If the Mini-Rupter Switch is inadvertently closed with the front barrier in the Slide In position, it will be necessary to unblock the blades.
 To do this, rotate the switch-operating handle all the way to the Open position.
 This will return the blades to the Open position.

-To restore the dual-purpose front barrier to the normal suspended position, use a Grappler Handling Tool attached to a suitable universal pole.
-Slowly and carefully withdraw the barrier with the Grappler tool's prong pointed upward, as shown in Figure 16, so that as it clears the Slide In position, the hooks on the gear settle into the holes in the barrier.
-Then, lower the barrier to its normal, suspended position.
+If a power-operated Mini-Rupter Switch is closed with the dual-purpose front barrier in the Slide In position, refer to the "If Operator Stalls" section in Instruction Sheet 669-515.
+To restore the dual-purpose front barrier to the normal suspended position, use an S&C Grappler tool attached to a suitable universal pole.
+With the Grappler tool prongs pointed upward (as shown in Figure 17), slowly and carefully withdraw the barrier so that, as it clears the Slide In position, the holes in the barrier catch on the hooks of the gear.
+Then lower the barrier to its normal, suspended position.

-If, for any reason the barrier was completely removed from the enclosure, a suggested method of placing it in its normal, suspended position is shown in Figure 17.
+If, for any reason, the barrier was completely removed from the enclosure, a suggested method of placing it in its normal, suspended position is shown in Figure 18.

-Note: The barrier is supported on the Grappler tool and held there by engagement of the lifting ring with the Grappler tool's cone.
+Note: The barrier is supported on the Grappler tool prongs and is held there by engagement of the lifting ring with the Grappler tool cone.
 Place the barrier on the hooks of the gear, and lower the barrier to its suspended position.

-Figure 16.
+Figure 17.
 The Grappler tool, after lifting and pivoting the barrier, is used to lower it into the Slide In position.
-The image also shows the Grappler tool being used to return the barrier to its normal, suspended position.
+The image also shows the Grappler tool being used to return the barrier to its normal, suspended position

-Figure 17.
+Figure 18.
 Alternate method for replacing the front barrier using a Grappler tool: Place the barrier on the hooks of the gear and lower the barrier to its suspended position.
 The inset image shows a close-up of the Grappler tool in position to replace the barrier.